 Unauthorized access to sensitive information can leave a company vulnerable to data leaks, financial and regulatory exposure and reputational damage.

 The good news is that compared to the results of last year’s study, fewer IT professionals this year believe that they can get around privileged access controls.
 It’s debatable how good that news is, however, since this year’s figures reflect that 40 per cent of global IT managers surveyed still believe they can get around controls that monitor privileged access to information.

-And while internal breaches remain a high risk, 57 per cent of the C-level respondents in the survey felt that that next one to three years will see external threats, such as cyber-criminals, being a greater security risk than threats from with the organization.
+And while internal breaches remain a high risk, 57 per cent of the C-level respondents in the survey felt that that next one to three years will see external threats, such as cyber-criminals, being a greater corporate data security risk than threats from with the organization.

 In the press release announcing the study, Adam Bosnian, executive vice president Americas and corporate development, Cyber-Ark Software, said: